Can gut health affect mental health?

 How can I improve my gut health?

 One of the best things you can do to look after your gut is to eat a balanced and varied diet.
-Try to include lots of fruits, vegetables and wholegrains.
+Try to include lots of fruits, vegetables, and wholegrains.

 Probiotics

-If you do choose to take probiotics, it’s important to know that there are lots of different types (strains).
-Not all probiotic products or supplements are made or work in the same way.
+Not all probiotics products or supplements are made or work in the same way.
 If you’re a healthy person, taking probiotics is generally considered safe.
-But they may not be suitable if you have problems with your immune system, so speak to a GP before trying them.
+But they may not be suitable for you if you have problems with your immune system so speak to a GP before trying them.

 Prebiotics

 You can also include prebiotics in your diet.
 Prebiotics are a type of fibre that can’t be digested by your body.
 Instead, they feed the good bacteria in your gut and help them to grow.
-Prebiotics are found naturally in onions, garlic, asparagus, artichoke, chicory and bananas.
-They’re also available as a supplement.

 Are gut health and mental health related?